mhowsden/get_albums.py/README.md

 *A utility to quickly pull down a user's facebook albums.*

 This utility creates two directories:
- * data - folder where fb JSON data is cached/stored
+ * data - folder where Graph API JSON data is cached/stored
  * albums - folder where album content is stored

 **PREREQUISITES**